PassHub for Business

 Self-Hosted PassHub

-You can deploy an instance of PassHub on your company servers, either VPS or a hardware located in a data center.
+You can deploy an instance of PassHub on your company servers, either hardware server, located in a data center or a Virtual Private Server (VPS).
 This way you have full control of your data.

-Follow the installation instruction for Ubuntu servers.
-The PassHub architecture allows to fit the service on a single host or on three hosts with replicated database and a few web servers.
+Follow the installation instructions for Ubuntu servers.
+The PassHub architecture can fit the service on a single host or on three hosts with replicated database and a few web servers.
 It is possible to bind the PassHub to the company's Active Directory for uniform user rights control.
 Alternatively, you may use the built-in user control feature of PassHub for Business, see below.

 PassHub as a Service

 An easier way to get the PassHub instance and control user access to you company data is to subscribe to PassHub as a service.
-We deploy a PassHub server with a URL yourcompany.passhub.us in the US zone or yourcompany.passhub.us in the EU.
-To start, you provide an email of the first user who will be assigned an administrator role.
+We deploy a PassHub server with a URL yourcompany.passhub.us in the US, or yourcompany.passhub.us in the EU.
+To start, you provide the email of the first user who will be assigned an administrator role.

 PassHub user management